Is initial training offered, if yes is it compulsory?

 Does initial training differentiate between categories of trainees, e.g. for in-house lawyers and advocates?

-There is no such categorization in Estonia.
+There is no such categorisation in Estonia.

 Which entities are responsible for organising initial training?

 According to Bar Association Act § 3 p 4, the competency of the Bar includes also organisation of the continuing training of attorneys.
-According to § 12 p 13, the Board of the Bar organizes the continuing training of lawyers.
+According to § 12 p 13, the Board of the Bar organises the continuing training of lawyers.